Matt Leber

-Matt W. Leber is an American politician and Member representing South Carolina State Senate District 41.
+Matt W. Leber is an American politician and member of the South Carolina State Senate for the 41st district.

 Early life and career

 Prior to being elected to office, Leber, a combat veteran, served eight years as a paratrooper in the United States Army.

 Political career

 South Carolina State House of Representatives

 In the 2022 general election for South Carolina House of Representatives District 116, Leber defeated Democratic incumbent Chardale Murray.
 Representative Leber served as Chairman of the Freshman Caucus, on the House Judiciary Committee, and on the newly formed standing House Committee on Artificial Intelligence (AI).

 South Carolina State Senate

 In September 2023, Leber announced his candidacy for South Carolina State Senate District 41.
 In June 2024, he defeated incumbent Senator Sandy Senn in the Republican Primary to become the Nominee.

 Leber faced Democrat Rita Adkins in the general election.
 On November 5, 2024, he defeated Adkins to become the next Senator.

 In August 2025, Leber's wife publicly accused him of engaging in an affair with a paid political consultant, prompting South Carolina Democrats to call for his resignation.